 The focus of my work is the production of high-detail visualisations and animations using computer 3D modelling techniques.
 The visual interpretation of historic buildings and monuments are subjects that interest and fascinate me the most, although I do take on other types of technical visualisation work.
+Medieval and Victorian architecture are my favourite subjects.
+I also enjoy working on projects to do with the interpretation of our industrial and seafaring heritage, particularly factories, mills, canals, railways, shipbuilding and agriculture.

 My methods and treatments